My Cookie Journey

 Instructions

-• Weigh or measure both sugars into a bowl and set it aside.
-Next, weigh the flour, baking soda, baking powder, salt, cinnamon, nutmeg, and allspice into a bowl.
-Don't forget to use the Tare button between ingredients.
-I use a whisk to blend all the dry ingredients.
+• Weigh or measure both sugars into a bowl and set aside.
+In a separate bowl, weigh or measure the flour, then add the baking soda, baking powder, salt, cinnamon, nutmeg, and allspice.
+Whisk to blend the dry ingredients.
+If your raisins seem dry, soak them in warm water for 10-15 minutes to plump them and add moisture.

-• Preheat oven to 350°.
-Line 2 cookie sheet pans with parchment paper.
-I am using a medium cookie scooper to place twelve mounds onto each cookie sheet pan.
-Bake for 12-14 minutes.
-The edges should just be a little brown.
-If you overbake the cookies they can become hard in a few days.
+• Preheat the oven to 350°F (175°C or 180°C).
+Line two cookie sheet pans with parchment paper.
+Using a medium cookie scooper, place twelve mounds of dough onto each sheet.
+Bake for 12 to 14 minutes, or until the edges are just beginning to turn golden.
+Be careful not to overbake - these cookies can become hard after a few days if baked too long.

-• Once you pull them out of the oven, the tops will be soft but firm up after they are out of the oven.
-Leave on the pan for a minute or two.
-Then move the cookies to a cooling rack to finish.
+• Once you pull the cookies out of the oven, the tops will still feel soft but will firm up as they cool.
+Leave them on the pan for a minute or two, then transfer to a cooling rack to finish setting.

 NUTRITION DISCLAIMER